 But the surprising thing is, I’ve now been bouncing between the six different toothpaste tablets brands in this review for months, and my sensitivity has become less severe than ever.

 My dentist’s only suggestion was to be sure to chew the tablets thoroughly, because chunks of product could be irritating to my baby-soft gums.
 (But she approved of the ingredients in these formulas.)
-If that’s a concern for you, then byHumankind is the brand that breaks down most easily into the smoothest paste.
+If that’s a concern for you, I’ve found that byHumankind tablets break down most easily and into the smoothest paste.

 Bite Mouthwash Review:

 Only a couple of these brands make mouthwash tablets in addition to toothpaste tablets, and Bite makes a unique one: It’s the only mouthwash tablet you don’t have to dissolve in a glass of water first.
 You just pop it in your mouth and chew up, then take a small sip of water and swish.